This property is no longer on the market

 See more properties like this:

 Property reference RPE190020.
 The information displayed about this property comprises a property advertisement.
-OnTheMarket.com makes no warranty as to the accuracy or completeness of the advertisement or any linked or associated information, and OnTheMarket.com has no control over the content.
+OnTheMarket.com makes no warranty as to the accuracy or completeness of the advertisement or any linked or associated information, and OnTheMarket.com has no control over the content provided by the agent or developer.
 This property advertisement does not constitute property particulars.
 The information is provided and maintained by Bidwells - Perth.
-Please contact the property advertiser directly to obtain any information which may be available under the terms of The Energy Performance of Buildings (Certificates and Inspections) (England and Wales) Regulations 2007 or the Home Report if in relation to a residential property in Scotland.